thaazevedo/auth-app/README.md

-# auth-app
+<h1 align="center">Welcome to authentication-app 👋</h1>

-This is an API project for account authentication built with Django and React
+> This is an API project for user authentication built with Django and React